antonellabarisic/sphero_sprk_ros/README.md

 ```
 roslaunch sphero_sprk_ros drivers.launch
 ```
-In the second launch file, you specify the number of Sphero roboots.
+In the second launch file, you specify the number of Sphero robots.
 The first _n_ addresses from [cfg/sphero_addresses.txt](cfg/sphero_addresses.txt) will be used to launch _n_ nodes.
 If _n_=1, both launch files are equivalent.

 ## <a name="pckg"></a> Package description